Saturday, May 4, 2024

 The influence of physical traits on survival and reproduction is relatively easy to comprehend.
 If an individual within a species is stronger, faster, has a longer neck, or possesses the ability to breathe both on land and in water, they are likely to secure a larger share of resources.
 This improves their prospects of survival and reproduction.
 As these individuals produce more offspring over time, the advantageous trait starts to become more widespread within the population.
 This could potentially lead to the emergence of a new species.

-Numerous examples can also be construed to illustrate how beneficial psychological traits, by enhancing survival and reproduction, will become prevalent in a population (to the point of becoming automated responses).
+Numerous examples can also be construed to illustrate how beneficial psychological traits, by enhancing survival and reproduction, will become prevalent in a population.

 Consider fear.
 The psychological trait of fear towards various dangers threatening our survival is essential.
 Without fear, and the fight-or-flight response it triggers, human lifespan would be short-lived.
 Some fears, such as the fear of being bitten by poisonous snakes, are so deeply ingrained in our psyche that the mere rustling of grass can make our hair stand on end.

 One final example of beneficial psychological trait is our inclination to choose the path of least resistance.
 Given that energy is a valuable resource, when faced with two options that require different amounts of energy, the one requiring less energy is preferred.
 Why opt for a difficult approach when an easier one is readily available?
-Our tendency to choose the path of least resistance, combined with our preference for discounting the future, could have a compounding effect that is evident in our current environment.
+Our tendency to choose the path of least resistance, combined with our preference for discounting the future, could have a compounding effect that is hugely evident in influencing the behavior of humans even now.

 Due to environmental changes and our technological advancements, the categorization of what constitutes a beneficial trait can evolve over time.
 This has already transpired for physical traits.